- Plan Development

 May 2020: The City submitted an application to the NRC requesting approval of an urban bow hunt under the following parameters: (a) Hunt to occur from October 1, 2020 to January 10, 2021; (b) hunt limited to private property; and (c) hunt limited to 74 antlerless deer.
 The NRC approved the application at its June meeting

 September 2020: City Council adopted an ordinance which prohibits the intentional feeding of deer.
-City Council also adopted rules for an Urban Bow Hunt for the 2020 - 2021 season and City staff are currently finalizing hunt rules and applications.
-Please continue to visit www.icgov.org/deerprogram for updates.
+City Council also adopted rules for an Urban Bow Hunt for the 2020 - 2021 season.
+Over the course of four City Council meetings, Councilors heard public input on the bow hunt and deer management.